jwebster2469/ChatGPT-store/README.md

 > *"Developing new GPTs to sell to other ChatGPT users is challenging within the overcrowded market and comes with a risk of failure when GPTs are unable to captivate users.
 The attraction of custom GPTs is undeniable, as they unlock a realm of possibilities tailored to individual preferences, industries, and curiosities.
 The attraction of custom GPTs for users lies in their capacity to provide a competitive advantage."*

+> *"In 2024, I'm the smartest that I've ever been with the lowest income possible.
+I have a lot of potential income opportunities because of what I've developed and designed in 2023 and 2024.
+I think 2024 is a unique time in my life because of my extremely high intelligence and very low income."*

 #

 👥 **Thanks to all the folks behind OpenAI, ChatGPT, and more.
 Your efforts are greatly appreciated!**